GeorgePap-719/kdx/keb-server/src/main/kotlin/routers/request/Pr.md

 ## Proposal

-Introduce `ServerRequest.awaitReceive` and friends which addresses all the above.
+Introduce APIs that address all the above.

-Add `ServerRequest.awaitReceiveNullable` which acts as a replacement for `ServerRequest.awaitBodyOrNull` behavior wise, but **semantically** are not the same.
-The core differences are:
+Add `ServerRequest.awaitReceiveNullable`.

 - This API "abstracts" away the coroutine-bridging exception handling from the user
+- Throws only in case of serialization error
+- Returns `null` in case user is expecting the body to be "missing"
+- Introduces a "mindset" that only serialization-wise can something go wrong, in other words, user input

+Add `ServerRequest.awaitReceive`.

+- This API "abstracts" away the coroutine-bridging exception handling from the user
+- Throws only in case of serialization error

-## Migration
+## Deprecations/Migrations

+Deprecate `ServerRequest.awaitBodyOrNull` which can be replaced with `ServerRequest.awaitReceiveNullable`, as **behavior** wise they are pretty close.

-Deprecate `ServerRequest.awaitBodyOrNull` and promote the patter
+Deprecate `ServerRequest.awaitBody` with not direct replacement, but promote the usage of `ServerRequest.awaitReceive`.

+Promote through KDocs the pattern `try { awaitReceive() } catch() { return null }` for anyone interested, or create their own `awaitReceiveCatchingOrNull` extension.